braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing.md

 #### Click Alias in Campaign

 You can retarget users based on the specific alias that was clicked in a Campaign.
+Only the campaigns that have aliases which were tracked will be reflected here.

 #### Click Alias in Canvas Step
 You can retarget users based on the specific alias that was clicked in a Canvas Step.
+A pipe delimited filter option displays the Canvas and Canvas step, followed by the alias within Canvas Step.
+Only Canvas Steps with tracked aliases will be shown here.

 {% alert tip%}
 Aliases are unique per Campaign Message Variant or Canvas Step.
-Thus you must first select the Campaign or Canavas step prior to selecting your alias.
+Thus you must first select the Campaign or Canvas|Canavas Step prior to selecting your alias.
 {% endalert %}

 ### Action Based Filters

 ![link_aliasing_action_based_filters][6]

 In addition to creating segment filters, you can also create action-based messages targeting any link (tracked or not tracked) across any email campaign or Canvas step.

 ## Tracking and Reporting